riboseinc/jekyll-theme-open-project/README.md

 Please see the [configuration section](#configuration) for more details.

-NOTE: It may be required to copy the following properties from this theme’s `_config.yaml` to your site’s: `collections`, `includes_dir`.
+NOTE: It may be required to copy the following properties from this theme's `_config.yaml` to your site's: `collections`, `includes_dir`.

-This is likely caused by changed behavior of jekyll-data gem in recent versions, which is responsible for “inheritance” of `_config.yaml` between theme and site.
+This is likely caused by changed behavior of jekyll-data gem in recent versions, which is responsible for "inheritance" of `_config.yaml` between theme and site.

-You can add any custom collections for your site after collections copied from theme’s config.
+You can add any custom collections for your site after collections copied from theme's config.

 ### Building site